terrytaylorbonn/terrytaylorbonn.github.io/0-demo.markdown

 This site is all about doing AI demos to understand how AI really works. **Code does not lie.**

 This page talks about the lessons learned from a single demo, the **[Slack AI project demo](/3b.3.11-ai-proj-11-slack/)**.
 I've spent a couple of years working on ZiptieAI, starting at the basics of AI neural networks and working my way up (slowly, methodically, sometimes haphazardly) to the higher level demos and concepts.
-The **[Slack AI project demo](/3b.3.11-ai-proj-11-slack/)** (26.0628) is the first example of my real goal: Adding AI to enterprise SW (ESW).
+This demo is the first example of my end goal: Adding AI to enterprise SW (ESW).

 <br>